datakind/Data-Observation-Toolkit/README.md

 </figure>

 ### General Configuration Pre-requisites:
+Ensure that your system has a minimum of 8GB of free storage space and at least 8GB of RAM.
+These requirements are essential to accommodate the necessary packages and ensure optimal performance of the application.
 To run DOT you will need to:

 1. Install Python [3.8.9](https://www.python.org/downloads/release/python-389/)
 2. Install the necessary python packages by running the following commands in your terminal ([Additional information Mac/Linux terminal](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac#:~:text=On%20your%20Mac%2C%20do%20one,%2C%20then%20double%2Dclick%20Terminal.), [additional information Windows terminal](https://learn.microsoft.com/en-us/windows/terminal/)):
      - `pip install gdown`